Toluene diisocyanate: Applications

-It is used in the production of rigid polyurethane foams with a high temperature stability.
+Toluene diisocyanate is used in the production of rigid polyurethane foams with a high temperature stability.

+It is also sometimes used in rocket propellants.

 Hazards

-The LD50 for TDI is 5800 mg/kg for oral contact and LC50 of 610 mg/m3 for the vapour.
-Despite the indicated low toxicity, TDI is classified as “very toxic” by the European Community.
+TDI is classified as "very toxic" by the European Community.
+This is due to the high pulmonary risk of prolonged exposure at low doses.

 In the United States, the Occupational Safety and Health Administration has set a permissible exposure limit with a ceiling at 0.02 ppm (0.14 mg/m3), while the National Institute for Occupational Safety and Health has not established a recommended exposure limit, due to the classification of toluene diisocyanate as a possible occupational carcinogen.

-This chemical was one of many that caused two massive explosions in a chemical warehouse stationed in Tianjin, China on August 13, 2015.
+This chemical was one of many that were stored by the company whose chemical warehouse stationed in Tianjin, China was the site of massive explosions on August 12, 2015.

 Information is available on handling, personal protective equipment, exposure monitoring, transport, storage, sampling and analysis of TDI, dealing with accidents, and health and environmental themes.
 All major producers of TDI are members of the International Isocyanate Institute, whose aim is the promotion of the safe handling of TDI in the workplace, community, and environment.

 High-level exposure can result in reactive airways dysfunction syndrome.